-- (a) If a Respondent is unable to comply with the API requirements imposed by GSC under the terms of this EBO Program Ordinance, such Respondent shall submit, as required in the Solicitation, a request for a waiver or partial waiver at the time as required in the solicitation.
-The waiver request shall include specified documentation which demonstrates a Good Faith Effort to comply with the requirements as described under the selected APIs. - (b) If, after recommended award of a contract, a contractor is unable, through no fault of its own, to meet the participation requirements for S/M/WBEs specified at response submittal, the contractor must immediately seek substitute S/M/WBEs to fulfill the requirements; the requested substitution must be approved by the Director of the Office of EBO or designee and the Originating Department Director or designee.
+- (a) If a Respondent is unable to comply with the API requirements imposed by the Director of the Office of EBOGSC under the terms of this PolicyEBO Program Ordinance, such Respondent shall submit, as required in the solicitation Solicitation, a request for a waiver or partial waiver at the time as required in the solicitation.
+The waiver request shall include specified documentation which demonstrates a Good Faith Effort to comply with the requirements as described under the selected APIs. - (b) If, after recommended award of a contract, the a contractor is unable, through no fault of its own, to meet the participation requirements for S/M/WBEs specified at response submittal, the contractor must immediately seek substitute S/M/WBEs to fulfill the requirements; the requested substitution must be approved by the Director of the Office of EBO or designee and the Originating Department Director or designee.
 If, after reasonable Good Faith Efforts, the contractor is unable to find an acceptable substitute S/M/WBE, a post-award waiver may be requested.
 The request shall document the reasons for the contractor's inability to meet the goal requirement.
-In the event the contractor is found not to have performed Good Faith Efforts in its attempt to find a suitable substitute for the initial S/M/WBE proposed utilization, the contract may, in the County's sole discretion, be terminated for material breach.
-If the County terminates the contract, the County may then award the contract to the next lowest Responsible and Responsive Respondent or, in the alternative, re-solicit the contract with the terminated vendor being disqualified from participation in the re-solicitation. - (c) Upon submission of a prospective draft Solicitation to the Office of EBO, and prior to the public release of solicitations, an Originating Department or Department of Purchasing may request the Director of the Office of EBO or designee to waive or modify the application of API requirements for S/M/WBE participation by submitting its reasons in writing.
-In the event consensus cannot be reached regarding the request, the request for exception of the solicitation from the EBO program shall be resolved by the County Administrator.
-The County Administrator or designee may grant such an exception or modification of application of an API upon a determination that: - The extraordinary and necessary requirements of the contract render application of the APIs infeasible or impractical; - ii) The nature of the goods or services being procured are excluded from the scope of this EBO Program Ordinance; or - iii) Sufficient qualified S/M/WBEs providing the goods or services required by the contract are unavailable in Palm Beach County despite every reasonable attempt to locate them.
+In the event the contractor is found not to have performed Good Faith Efforts in its attempt to find a suitable substitute for the initial S/MWBE proposed utilization, the contract may, in the County's sole discretion, be terminated for material breach.
+If the County terminates the contract, the County may then award the contract to the next lowest Responsible and Responsive Respondent or, in the alternative, re-solicit the contract with the terminated vendor being disqualified from participation in the re-solicitation.